 Figure 1 shows the distributions of the invariant mass of the pion pairs as well as their transverse momentum.
 In addition, the figure also shows the corresponding distribution of an alternate data sample obtained by applying all the criteria described above except that the electric charge associated to both tracks has to be of the same sign.
-The mass distribution shows a clear signal of a $\rho^0$ vector meson over a very small background represented by the same-sign distribution.
-The transverse momentum distribution shows a pronounced peak at values of few tens of MeV/c as expected by coherent production accompanied by a tail towards larger momenta produced by incoherent production and the small remaining hadronic background.
+The mass distribution shows a clear signal of a ρ^0 vector meson over a very small background represented by the same-sign distribution.
+The transverse momentum distribution shows a pronounced peak at values of a few tens of MeV/c as expected by coherent production accompanied by a tail towards larger momenta produced by incoherent production and a small remaining background, e.g. from peripheral hadronic collisions of the two incoming nuclei.
+Transverse momentum distributions of MC events, after applying on them the same selection criteria as real data (Sec.
+3.2), are also shown in the figure to support the interpretation of the distribution being dominated by coherent production at low and incoherent interactions at larger transverse momenta.
+An example of a fit, described in more detail in Sec.
+3.3, to obtain the incoherent contribution is also shown.

-The presence of one or more neutrons at beam rapidity is determined by using the timing capabilities of the ZNA and ZNC which allow for the selection of events with a signal within $\pm 2$ ns from the time expected for neutrons produced in the interaction.
+The presence of one or more neutrons at beam rapidity is determined by using the timing capabilities of the ZNA and ZNC, which allow for the selection of events with a signal within ± 2 ns from the time expected for neutrons produced in the interaction.